Bolstering Black-Led Organizations

 Apply for the Accelerator

 The ASCEND:BLO Accelerator Application was released on Friday, February 23, 2018 to BLOs in the core four-county service area (Alameda, Contra Costa, San Francisco and San Mateo Counties).
 A PDF version of the application can be viewed here.
-All applications must be submitted online by 5:00 p.m. on Friday, March 30, 2018.
-Email email@example.com to request an invitation to complete the online application.
+The deadline for applications was 5:00p.m. on Friday, March 30, 2018.
+A total of 51 completed applications were received by the deadline.
+Given the large demand and desire for thorough consideration of all applications, the timeline for the application review process has been extended.
+All applying organizations can now expect to receive an update on their status in the process by April 30, 2018.

 Three year program for mature community anchors designed to minimize risk and guide organizations through transition by providing leadership development, board recruitment, advanced training and succession planning.